jahidul-arafat/oci_dev_and_archi_scratchbook/oci_database_projects/mysql/lab_3/README.md

 ```

-### Problem-04: Changes in InnoDB
+### Priliminary Checklist: Other Changes in InnoDB
 Ref: https://dev.mysql.com/doc/refman/5.7/en/innodb-row-format.html
-- [x] A cule of chnages intrduced in MySQl 5.7 affect the InnDB enginer.
+- [x] A couple of changes introduced in MySQl 5.7 affect the InnoDB enginer.
 - [ ] Both redo log and undd log format changed a little bit between 5.6 and 5.7
 - [ ] Use innodb_fast_shutdown=0 when stopping the previous MySQL version to ensure all data as been flushed correctly before attempt the uprade.
 - [ ] With MySQL 5.7, the default row  format has changed to DYNAMIC.
 If you want to retain the previous COMPACT format as default one, you need to make chnages in MYSQL configuration (innodb_default_row_format).
 - [ ] Valid innodb_default_row_format options include DYNAMIC, COMPACT, and REDUNDANT.
+- [ ] Other Changes:
+  - [ ] YEAR(2) format --> YEAR(4) format.
+However, mysql_upgrade will handdle this conversion automatically.
+  - [ ] What if you want to use usser-defined locks in your application.
+Earlier (i.e. before MySQL 5.7
+  - [ ] )

 ```bash
 # Check the defaull row format; For MySQL 5.7 and 8 this should be 'DYNAMIC'